Late start classes start October 2nd. Register now! Late start classes start October 2nd. Register now!

 • TRAVEL – Transportation to and from clinical sites is the student’s responsibility.

-• MEDICAL INSURANCE – Students are required to carry medical insurance with a minimum of Accident coverage to participate in clinical.
-Documentation required by July 1.
-CCSNH insurance is available and information can be obtained at the College.
-Proof of insurance is due no later than first day of fall semester
+• MEDICAL INSURANCE – Students are required to carry medical insurance to participate in clinical.
+Documentation of insurance is required by July 1.

 • MEDICAL DOCUMENTATION – Upon acceptance, students must show proof of medical history and physical exam, current within two (2) years of entrance and proof of immunity to Measles, Mumps, Rubella, and Varicella.
 Also, students must show proof of Tetanus, Diphtheria, and Pertussis (TDap) within ten (10) years of admission to the nursing program and immunity to Hepatitis B or a signed waiver.
-Each fall, students must show proof of influenza vaccine.
-Annual Tuberculosis screening indicating non-exposure is required no later than July 1, prior to starting the nursing program.
+A 2-step Tuberculosis screening indicating non-exposure is required no later than July 1, prior to starting the nursing program and annually for the duration of the program.
+Each fall, students must submit proof of influenza vaccine.

 • TECHNOLOGY – Students must be familiar with Microsoft word, PowerPoint, and web navigation.